vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/C_Selected_Answers.md

 4. Gaping disparities on opposite poles is no random fluke
 6. Brilliant future if you can figure out effective ways
-7. How else will change happen? (but elabo- rate...)
+7. How else will change happen? (but elaborate...)
 8. Will contribute 2-3% of the annual total
 9. A bit over half the global energy budget!
 10. Two approaches: cynical or hopeful; make either pitch